justviliam/justviliam.github.io/_posts/2018-04-05-five-day-fast.md

 I got very hyped up after this experience.
 I shared it with some of my peers and relatives.
 Most of them were pretty concerned about my health.
 Cause back then, I was even skinnier, than I am now.
 And they advised me not doing it again.
 Guess what, they had no idea about fasting.
 No personal experience whatsoever.

-But I don’t blaim them.
+But I don’t blame them.
 I was the same.
 You know, when somebody is changing we feel, that this person is threatening us.
 Because, this person is telling us – hey, you should change, too.
 But most of the time, we don’t want to.
 Cause living in a comfort zone is, let’s say very comfortable.

 ## Wim Hof, a.k.a.
 Iceman opened my eyes